axonivy-market/stripe-connector/stripe-connector-product/README.md

 # Stripe-Connector
 Stripe is a comprehensive payment processing platform that enables businesses to accept payments online and in-person.
-It provides a seamless API for integrating various payment methods, including credit/debit cards, digital wallets, bank transfers, and more. supports recurring billing, subscription management, fraud prevention, and detailed analytics, making it ideal for startups, e-commerce, SaaS, and enterprise-level applications.
+It provides a seamless API for integrating various payment methods, including credit/debit cards, digital wallets, bank transfers, and more.

 ## Demo